Introduction to Batch Scripting Commands

 The batch file was a very popular solution to executing a series of command one by one when DOS used to be a very popular operating system, Nowadays also batch script plays a very important role in various tasks such as to automate the configuration of the windows server or to schedule a task.

 This is a guide to Batch Scripting Commands.
-Here we discuss the introduction and example of batch scripting commands along with a list of batch scripting commands.
+Here we discuss the introduction and examples along with a list of batch scripting commands.
 You can also go through our other suggested articles to learn more –